Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This construction reduces the problem of generalised consensus to the problem of determining consensus over Block ordering.
 The CVM execution environment provides the state update function, which is orthogonal to the consensus algorithm but provides the necessary state updates given a total ordering of Blocks.

-We define the **consensus point** to be the number of Blocks confirmed by the consensus algorithm, and the **consensus state** to be the state obtained after applin the state update function up to the consensus point.
+We define the **consensus point** to be the number of Blocks confirmed by the consensus algorithm, and the **consensus state** to be the state obtained after applying the state update function up to the consensus point.

 #### Block proposals

-Traditional Blockchain solutions have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked â€œchainâ€� of blocks.
+Traditional Blockchain solutions have focused on mechanisms to determine which participant gains the right to propose the next block, which includes a hash of the previous block in order to extend a linked chain of blocks.
 This was the basis for the original Bitcoin Proof of Work algorithm (which used the ability to mine cryptographic hashes as the basis for allowing a miner to publish a block and claim the corresponding block reward).

-This approach of selecting a â€œleaderâ€� to publish a new block creates a couple of problems:
+This approach of selecting a "leader" to publish a new block creates a couple of problems:

 * It is difficult to determine which participant should be the next leader, in a way that is both efficient, provides security in the presence of potential byzantine actors, and is guaranteed to make progress in cases such as leaders becoming unavailable.
-* Including the hash of the previous block in a chain creates an inherent data dependency that limits the ability to propose blocks in parallel and increases latency â€“ each leader must build upon the work of the previous leader sequentially, which implies a minimum lower bound on the block time (given fundamental physical constraints).
+* Including the hash of the previous block in a chain creates an inherent data dependency that limits the ability to propose blocks in parallel and increases latency - each leader must build upon the work of the previous leader sequentially, which implies a minimum lower bound on the block time (given fundamental physical constraints).

 Convex therefore eschews the idea of selecting a leader. **Any Peer may propose a new Block at any time**, and the new Block is independent of all previous Blocks, i.e. it does not form a "chain".
 A consequence of this is that is is possible for multiple Peers to propose valid blocks for inclusion in consensus at the same time.

 #### Convergence

 Convex uses a variant of Convergent Replicated Data Types (CRDTs)  to provide part of this solution.
-CRDTs have the provable property of Eventual Consistency â€“ which might be informally defined as a situation where all peers eventually reach the same state given no novel transactions in the network.
+CRDTs have the provable property of Eventual Consistency - which might be informally defined as a situation where all peers eventually reach the same state given no novel transactions in the network.

 This is achieved through:

-* A data structure called a **Belief**, which represents a Peerâ€™s view of consensus across the whole network, including the most recent proposed Block orderings from other Peers
+* A data structure called a **Belief**, which represents a Peer's view of consensus across the whole network, including the most recent proposed Block orderings from other Peers
 * A **Belief Merge function** for each Peer, which:
   * Combines any two (or more) Beliefs to create an updated Belief
   * Is idempotent, commutative and associative with respect to the merging of other Beliefs